-The Resolution this memo accompanies would repeal the previous Investment Policy and adopt a new Investment Policy in its place.
-The memo is being provided in order to summarize and explain the more significant additions, deletions and revisions included in the new Investment Policy as contrasted to the previous Investment Policy.
+The Resolution would repeal the previous Investment Policy and adopt a new Investment Policy in its place.
+A memo accompanies the Resolution providing a summary and explanation of the more significant additions, deletions and revisions included in the new Investment Policy as contrasted to the previous Investment Policy.